mliyanage/kickass-morning/replit.md

 - July 28, 2025.
 Critical phantom call bug fix completed:
   * Fixed issue where calls were initiated even when no schedules were found in database
   * Root cause: Dual scheduling system with legacy node-schedule jobs running alongside main scheduler
-  * Removed legacy individual job creation system that created orphaned jobs
+  * Removed legacy individual job creation system completely
-  * Enhanced scheduler to cancel all existing node-schedule jobs on startup to prevent phantom calls
+  * Simplified architecture to use only the centralized database-driven scheduler
-  * Now only the centralized database-driven scheduler handles all call processing
+  * Eliminates all possibility of phantom calls from deleted or inactive schedules
-  * Prevents future phantom calls from deleted or inactive schedules
+  * Clean single-system architecture prevents future scheduling conflicts
 - July 27, 2025.
 Session store memory leak fix completed:
   * Fixed MemoryStore warning in test environment deployments
   * Updated session configuration to use PostgreSQL sessions for both test and production environments